Divljana Monastery: Prehistoric and ancient sites

 Based on various records and sources, it can be assumed that the site of the present village of Divljana was one of the sacred sites of the Triballi (Thracians) tribe who lived there in ancient times.
 Only 1 km from the current location of the monastery, there was a Bronze Age settlement, Igrište, from around 1200 BC.
 600 m from location of the monastery, burial pits were discovered with the ashes of the deceased in various ceramic containers.
 Within a radius of less than 1 km around the monastery, there were several settlements in Roman times (Stasovac, Bils, Villa Rustica, Teberna).
 5 km from the location of the monastery, there was the ancient settlement of Remesiana, or today's Bela Palanka.
 However, in the village of Divljana, there is little evidence of the various pagan temples.
 The only indication stems from legends about fairies who were closely related to ancient nymphs.
 This ancient shrine was closed in 392, just before the founding of the first Christian monastery dedicated to St. Demetrius, in whose interior were placed reliquiae from the old church (marble icons of a nymph and a Thracian horseman).

 Temples dedicated to the sun god Mitras were placed close to main roads and sources of water.
 This was characteristic for the 2nd and 3rd centuries AD, especially in the Ponišavlje district.
-This is based on the presence of two bequeath altars, one in Divljana and another in village of Osmakova, and of two relief icons, one in village Ragodeš and another in village of Rasnica, within 20 km.
+This is based on the presence of two bequeath altars, one in Divljana and another in village of Osmakovo, and of two relief icons, one in village Ragodeš and another in village of Rasnica, within 20 km.
 Temples of Mitras were built in smaller sizes, usually 5 × 10 m and generally oriented east–west, as opposed to the later churches, which had the altar on the west side and entrance on the east.
 There is a wealth of ancient materials at the site, one of the richest in south-eastern Serbia.
 Other remains include: